hcl1992/palindrome/README.md

 * If multiple SPs exist of the same length, the first one is returned.
 * Single characters are considered SPs.

-The script can be called from the command line, where the first sole argument is a string in which to search.
+The script can be called from the command line, where the sole argument is the string in which to search.

     $ python palindrome.py xyz
     x